ms584/Simple-To-Do-List-Manager/README.md

     ```

 2.  **Build and run the containers:**
-    This single command will build the frontend and backend images, create the necessary containers and networks, and start the application.
+    This single command builds the images, creates the containers, and starts the application.
     ```bash
     docker compose up --build
     ```